lavantien/llm_tournament/prompts.md

 #### Content

 Create a landing page for an AI company.
 The landing page should have 4 sections.
 Header, Banner, Features and Contact Us.
 Make sure that the landing page looks sleek aand modern.
-You can use HTML, CSS, JS.
+You should use HTMX.

 #### Solution